mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Reports: Markdown syntax<a name="markdown"></a>

-md-files like myfile.md are interpreted using the Markdown syntax at GitHub.
+All information about a project other than the script itself, such as goals, ideas, results should be collected in the file report.md located at your github assignment.
+All group members should be enabled to edit report.md. md-files are interpreted using the Markdown syntax at GitHub.
 A quick reference to the Markdown syntax is available at  https://www.markdownguide.org/cheat-sheet/

 ## Programming language: python3 interpreter<a name="interpreter"></a>